Lorenz-127/Student-X/README.md

 ### Confirmation Page
 - The video at the confirmation page is embed from Code Institute [YouTube Channel](https://www.youtube.com/@CodeinstituteNet)
-  - How to make YouTube Video responsive I found on [Yoast.com](https://yoast.com/how-to-make-youtube-videos-responsive/)
+  - How to make YouTube Video responsive I found on [Paper Krane YouTube Channel](https://youtu.be/X4t0JxiBeO0)

 - The Link to the 5-day-coding-challenge leads direct to the origin site on Code Institute [Free Coding Course](https://codeinstitute.net/de/5-day-coding-challenge/)
 - The Link to the Article written by Ciara McGlynn leads direct to the origin site on Code Institutes